 Kona [[Getter]] and [[Setter]] descriptions

-[[Getter]] A zero-argument function called to produce the property
+>[[Getter]] A zero-argument method called each time the property is

 More information about the Es-discuss